WEGnology/wegnology-templates/application-templates/module-users-and-groups/README.md

-# EXPERIENCE Module (Users and Groups)
+# Module (Users and Groups)

-The module **EXPERIENCE** is the means by which a web interface can be built for users to interact with what has been developed on the platform.
+The **Module (Users and Groups)** is the means by which a web interface can be built for users to interact with what has been developed on the platform.
 This module provides some tools that were used in this model to deliver a user control application with a login system, account registration, and deletion, permissions based on user groups, navigation between pages, and much more.

 ## Description